decentraland/adr/content/ADR-164-quests.poc.md

 Designing a quest should be a good experience, without friction and intuitive.

-Asides from implementing a solution taking into account the possibility of visual edition and easy deployment, should also consider the accesibility of the interface i.e.:
+The solution should take into account the possibility of editing the quests visually, deployment them easily and having an easy to use and accessibile interface.
+To fulfill these requirements, the following can be done:
 - Create a hosted service where designers can access as a WebApp.
 - Provide executables or guidelines to run the application.